 The section description applies to PRB #p if startPrb(r) ≤ < startPrb(r) + numPrb(r) for any r = 0,...,R-1.

 Number of frequency ranges R shall be derived from extLen: R = (extLen – 1) 2 + 1.
 Empty PRB ranges are allowed e.g., numPrb(r) = 0 may be used to shift the following PRB range beyond limit of 8-bit offset.
 Similarly, offStartPrb(r) = 0 may be used to concatenate two PRB ranges and effectively extend range width beyond the limit of 8-bit numPrb(r).
 If the last pair in the extension are present (due to extension size alignment to multiple of 4 bytes) but not used, then they shall have offStartPrb(R-1) = 0 and numPrb(R-1) = 0.
+The number of frequency ranges R per section description shall be less than or equal to the value of optional M-Plane parameter “max-prb-ranges-per-sec-ext-12” if this parameter exists.
+This single M-Plane limit shall apply when empty range numPrb(r) = 0 is used for range extension and also when offStartPrb(r) = 0 is used for concatenating two PRB ranges.

+Additionally, number of frequency ranges R per highest priority section description shall be less than or equal to the value of another optional M-Plane parameter “max-prb-ranges-per-hp-section-sec-ext-12” if this parameter exists and this shall be applicable when C-Plane message limits apply (as specified in clause 7.8.2.2).

 NOTE 1: Usage of Section Extension 12 does not affect the operation of user plane.
 A data section in the user plane is not required to contain a contiguous range of PRBs.
 By invoking the sectionId multiple times in the user plane, either within a single message or in different messages, it is possible to handle sets of non-contiguous PRBs.